Swanson-Hysell/Mesoproterozoic_Turning_Point/README.md

-# Mesoproterozoic_Turning_Point

 This repository contains code and compiled data associated with the manuscript

-**The late Mesoproterozoic to early Neoproterozoic Grenvillian orogeny and the assembly of Rodinia: Turning point in the tectonic evolution of Laurentia**
+Swanson-Hysell, N. L., Rivers, T. and van der Lee, S. (2022) **The late Mesoproterozoic to early Neoproterozoic Grenvillian orogeny and the assembly of Rodinia: Turning point in the tectonic evolution of Laurentia.** *In the GSA Memoir entitled:* Laurentia: Evolution of a Continent
-*Nicholas L. Swanson-Hysell, Toby Rivers, and Suzan van der Lee*